kerrishotts/Mastering-PhoneGap-Code-Package/readme.md

 ### WordNet License

 Portions of this repository use definitions from WordNet.
-See [./wordnet/LICENSE-WordNet.md](WordNet License).
+See [WordNet License](./wordnet/LICENSE-WordNet.md).